 - If I make it to my 80s, Totality will pass over my hometown in Southeast Colorado in 2045.
 If your reading this and we both make it to 2045 then look me up.
 I will be in Springfield Colorado.
 If you like local history here is a link and a shameless plug for my local history blog about the most Southeast County in Colorado.

-I have more photos to come.
-Will post when I can.
+I have more photos and will post when I can.